Hamish Duncan

 MRCVS PgcertDent, Certificate in Small Animal Dentistry*

 After graduating in Veterinary Medicine in Italy in 2013, Selenia came across to the UK where she has worked solely in small animal practice.
 As well as bringing a wealth of knowledge and experience to her role at 387 Vets, Selenia has a special interest in veterinary dentistry.
 In her previous practice, her remit included being in charge of a dental referral service spanning five practices, where she was responsible for operating on complex and challenging dental surgical cases.
-She is highly invested in pursuing new learning around pet dental care and procedures and excitingly, is one of the very first graduates in a new Postgraduate Certificate in Professional Development in Small Animal Dentistry.
+She is highly invested in pursuing new learning around pet dental care and procedures and excitingly, is one of the very first graduates from a new Postgraduate Certificate in Professional Development in Small Animal Dentistry.
 Selenia has also recently attended a restorative dentistry course which means that, in many cases, we are now able to repair rather than have to extract teeth that might be chipped, fractured or have cavities.
 Given her qualifications and experience, as well as running in-house dental training, we’re very proud that Selenia has been asked to be a wet-lab demonstrator for various advanced dentistry courses.
-Her training means we can offer an even more comprehensive pet dentistry service at 387 Vets.
-Selenia is currently on maternity leave but we look forward to her return to practice in 2023.
+Her training means we can offer an even more comprehensive pet dentistry service at 387 Vets, and we now have a dedicated dental operating suite to facilitate this.

 Emma Goncalves